Clusters of Excellence

 Our academics combine their leading expertise in high-performance research alliances.

 Since 2006, TUM has enjoyed success in every funding round for the Excellence Strategy of the federal and state governments, establishing research centers of international renown in Germany as an academic and science hub.
-Funding currently centers on four Clusters of Excellence which effectively combine the outstanding expertise of our university with that of further scientific institutions.
+Funding currently centers on seven Clusters of Excellence which effectively combine the outstanding expertise of our university with that of further scientific institutions.

 e-conversion: Fundamentals of energy conversion processes